 Michael and I agree: Martha Stewart’s Devil’s Food Cake with Seven-Minute Frosting is the best cake I’ve made from Martha’s book so far, de-throning Cake #6, The Red Velvet with Cream Cheese Frosting.
 Not only was this devil’s food cake a rich, decadent, mile-high mountain of fudge-moistness, there was an extra flavor boost that sprung out of a frosting fail.

 The seven-minute frosting didn’t whip up to the heights Martha had prepared me for.
 I blame the excessive heat wave and humidity that bitch-smacked Los Angeles last week.
 Despite furious whisking in the kitchen that ran the length of seven Frank Sinatra songs, the egg whites never hit the super stiff peak level, and the frosting turned out a bit runny.
 I finally just gave up and went with it.
+We also built a website with sarasota seo to document our experience.

 But after about a day standing, the liquidy frosting actually started seeping down into the pores of the cake, making it even more moist, and taking some of the sweetness from the fresh strawberries on top down with it.
 The frosting literally began disappearing, and the dark cake took on a flavor that combined chocolate, vanilla and strawberry in every bite.
 Quite spectacular!
 Sometimes a fail becomes an unexpected win.
 And I think it’s a testament to the fact that Martha’s recipes are pretty foolproof.